 The sensors used in our platform are Arduinos Mega 2560 equipped with cameras.
 We used TTL Serial cameras and Wireless proto Shields with XBee S1 senders to handle ZigBee transmissions between camera nodes.
 It was possible for us to use a 32 bits long addresses for the nodes, however, due to the nature of the use case of our platform we opted for 16 bits addresses.
 The sink doesn't integrate a camera but has a Wireless WiFi Shield to connect to an access point and upload collected data into servers.
 This shield contains a MicroSD slot which is used by the sink to store a picture while the fragments composing it are being received.
 When a picture is fully received, the sink transmits its information to remote database and then uploads it into remote FTP server.

-We have used three servers, a MySQL database server V5.7 to store information about end-users accounts, monitored persons as long as received pictures and sensors details.
-A FileZilla server V0.9.49 used to store photos of monitored persons and pictures sent by sensors.
-Finally, a JEE based web application running on an Apache Tomcat V8.0 server.
-The web application communicates with FTP and database servers to retrieve pictures and information asked for by the end-user.
-We tried several scenarios for our network topology to retrieve pictures from nodes up to three hops far from the sink as in Fig. 6.
+We tried several scenarios for our network topology to retrieve pictures from nodes up to three hops far from the sink as in Figure 7.
 We used a WiFi LAN to access to remote servers which were running on a laptop.
 The web browser to access to the web application was used on an end-user laptop.
 Finally, a smartphone was used as an access point.